Fluffernuttersandwich/Smorgasbord/README.md

 That list is a smorgasbord of mods.

+<a id="vision"></a>

 🎯 Vision

-Smörgåsbord exists to provide players with a deluxe, highly-customizable Vanilla+ overhaul that still has a distinct voice.
+To provide players with a deluxe, highly customizable Vanilla+ overhaul that still has its own voice.

 Target Audience

-Anyone who has played vanilla or major overhauls and wants something new — without relearning the game.
+Anyone who has played vanilla or other major overhauls and wants something new.

 Core Strength

 Modularity.
 You choose exactly what you want it to be.

+<a id="compatibility"></a>

 🎮 Compatibility